pfirsich/wuzy/README.md

 Most of the games I made were not made with any of the big engines, so I only used a proper physics engine a few times and I hated it quite a bit.
 It's very restrictive that most of the time you cannot set the position directly (which makes sense, but it is restrictive none the less) and I firmly believe that for most games the optimal physics have nothing to do with real-world kinematics and dynamics, so this library handles collision detection and resolution.
 No accelerations or forces, no contraints or anything of the sort.
 Maybe velocites if I ever introduce continuous collision detection.

 This is not made for AAA games and millions of colliders.
 This is for games that hobby gamedevs might make in a gamejam or the average indie game you can get on Steam.
 It tries to be obvious, easy to integrate and use and not as fast a possible.
+It's supposed to provide the minimum amount of collision detection and resolution you need to make a game (that is not super focused on physics).

 Something like this:
 https://docs.godotengine.org/en/stable/classes/class_kinematicbody.html